 I know from your emails and comments that many of you struggle with stress, anxiety or chronic illness.
 So I’d like to offer 10 Science-Based Self Care Tips to support you through fall and winter.
 Grab your tea and settle in.

-*I have provided carefully chosen affiliate links in my post which means if you purchase through my link I get a wee bit of the purchase price to support my website at no extra cost to you.
+*I have provided carefully chosen referral links in my post; as an Amazon Associate I earn from qualifying purchases which helps run my website at no extra cost to you.

 10 Self Care Tips for Fall

-Supplement Wisely.
 I will speak to my own experience here.
 As soon as the light shifts I feel it in my brain – oppressive, foreboding.
-Optimizing my Vitamin D3 (using lab work rather than guess work & balanced with K2 and magnesium) has helped regulate my mood (3).
+Optimizing my Vitamin D3 (using lab work rather than guesswork & balanced with K2 and magnesium) has helped regulate my mood (3).
 D3 has also taken away the agonizing pain in my right arm, elbow to fingertip, that used to visit me each December to March (4, 5); I have Hashimoto’s and it shows up in many ways.

 I take zinc (zinc has many important functions including playing a role in mood balance, immunity and inflammation) (6, 7), eat plenty of garlic and ginger and sip on homemade elderberry syrup to stay well when everyone else is succumbing to flu or colds.
 And this season I am experimenting with short-term GABA and 5-HTP use to calm anxiety (8, 9)*.
 The bonus is that the GABA finally squelched my cravings for wine.

-Let there be light.
 I love the calming light of our salt lamps in the evening and also invest in beeswax candles to lift my spirits and infuse our home with their gorgeous scent (I react to smoke and perfume and the only scent permitted in my home are certain essential oils and beeswax).
 I often buy mine at an organic market and place them in a repurposed, wide-mouth jar so I catch the wax and avoid wasting a drip.
-I work from home near natural light as much as possible.
-Finally, I’ve never used one but many people need a light box to get through the darker season, health intact (14, 15).

 Consuming a variety of whole foods increases bacterial diversity and diversity equals resilience.
 Eating a rainbow also provides an array of vitamins, minerals and disease-reducing phytochemicals and ensures we get plenty quality fiber, fat and protein to keep us satiated and steady.
 If you want further inspiration check out this book.
 (24, 25, 26, 27, 28)